We proudly work only with native grape varieties

-Selva Capuzza is a 124-acres (50-hectares) family run estate producing wines in three distinct DOC appellations: Lugana, San Martino della Battaglia, and Garda Classico.
+Selva Capuzza is a family run estate producing wines in three distinct DOC appellations: Lugana, San Martino della Battaglia, and Garda Classico.
 The three DOCs overlap in this area.
-This is the only winery in the area which produces all three of these DOCs.
+This is the only winery in the area which produces the three of them.

-The Formentini family is proud for working only with native grape varieties – you won’t find any Merlot or Chardonnay here!
-The white varieties are Turbiana (which is the principal grape in Lugana) and Tuchì (for San Martino della Battaglia).
-The red and rosé wines are made from: Groppello, Sangiovese, Barbera and Marzemino.
+The Formentini family is proud to work only with native grape varieties – you won’t find any Merlot or Chardonnay here!
+The white varieties are Turbiana (which is the main grape in Lugana) and Tuchì (for San Martino della Battaglia).
+The red and rosé wines are made with: Groppello, Sangiovese, Barbera and Marzemino.